Berenguer Ramon II: Attacks on Tortosa

 In 1089, Pope Urban II sought to recover the archbishopric of Tarragona from the Muslims, promising the remission of sins to anyone who participated in the restoration effort.
 Berenguer Ramon undertook this endeavor in 1090 and agreed to pay a tribute to the papacy and allow its suzerainty over Barcelona’s territories.
 This was possibly done under pressure from Bishop Berenguer of Vic, later archbishop of Tarragona.
 Three years later, Berenguer Ramon launched an unsuccessful campaign against Tortosa to secure the territories surrounding the newly settled Tarragona and expand the county of Barcelona.
 400 ships employed from Genoa and Pisa contributed to the siege.

 Death and succession

-After Berenguer Ramon's resignation in 1097 his life became more obscure.
+Berenguer Ramon resigned the countship in 1097.
+After that his life became more obscure.
 Still living under the accusations of his brother's assassination, the guilt of which may have been determined by trial by combat at the court of Alfonso VI, which he lost, he joined his half-brother Raymond of Saint-Gilles in the First Crusade as a penance.
 It is possible that he perished on the walls of Jerusalem in 1099.
-Berenguer Ramon II was succeeded by his nephew Ramon Berenguer III, son of Ramon Berenguer II.